Article Summary:

 Investment income reported on a T5 slip must be included in your tax return.
 Some investment income, like Canadian dividends, may qualify for special tax credits.
 If you have multiple investments, you may receive several T5 slips.

-Employers, financial institutions, and other organizations must send T4, T4A, and T5 slips to individuals and the CRA by February 28, 2025.
+Employers, financial institutions, and other organizations must send T4, T4A, and T5 slips by February 28, 2026.

 What Happens If You Don’t Receive a Tax Slip?